cankucukyilmaz/Android_App/README.md

 # Android_App
 This app allows the user of a Cyton BioSensing Board to export their ECG results and see it through a live chart.
-After viewing, the results can be shared with others.
+After viewing, the results can be shared with others via email.

 ## Technology
 - Flutter